Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/04_pscript_styleguide.md

-# GDScript style guide
+# PScript style guide

-This style guide lists conventions to write elegant GDScript.
+This style guide lists conventions to write elegant PScript.
 The goal is to encourage writing clean, readable code and promote consistency across projects, discussions, and tutorials.
 Hopefully, this will also support the development of auto-formatting tools.

-Since GDScript is close to Python, this guide is inspired by Python's [PEP 8](https://www.python.org/dev/peps/pep-0008/) programming style guide.
+Since PScript is close to Python, this guide is inspired by Python's [PEP 8](https://www.python.org/dev/peps/pep-0008/) programming style guide.